jupyter/jupyter/docs/source/migrating.rst

 Kernels
 ~~~~~~~

-Kernels are installed in much the same way as notebook extensions,
+Kernels are installed in much the same way as notebook extensions above,
-above:
+and also like notebook extensions, they will be automatically migrated.

-Notebook extensions used to be installed with
+Kernel specs used to be installed with

 ::